Your data

 Reporting

-Each year, the UKRR creates reports that show how each renal centre or hospital has performed in treating patients with kidney disease compared to the standards that have been set by the NHS.
+Each year, the UKRR creates reports that show how each kidney centre or hospital has performed in treating patients with kidney disease compared to the standards that have been set by the NHS.
 To produce these reports, patient data are processed through the following steps.

 • Validation – the UKRR runs the data through a series of specialist computer programmes which check that the data are accurate.
 Where errors are found, the UKRR will ask the hospital to correct it.